 All it takes on the night you want to serve dinner is some simple reheating while everyone gets settled after they walk in the door.
 This is the golden zone of meal prep but also can be the hardest to be consistent with which is why I saved them for last.

 23. Lasagna roll-ups: the whole dish is ready to go and just needs to be baked.
 While it is heating you have time for homework help or washing up.

 24. Spicy Butter chicken: this is just one of 8 great Instant Pot recipes we love.
 The sauce freezes surprisingly well.
-You can broil some naan bread to dip it if you don't have time to make the rice.
+You can broil some store-bought naan bread to dip it if you don't have time to make the rice.

 27. Chicken gyros: You can have everything prepped for these easy chicken gyros so all you have to do is broil the chicken which takes 10 minutes total.